Overview

 The fundamentals haven't changed.
 Interviewers still want to know if you can understand a problem, break it down, and prioritize correctly.

-• Chasing an AI-suggested rewrite when the model doesn't know the answer, which feels like momentum but is actually the model flailing
+- Chasing an AI-suggested rewrite when the model doesn't know the answer, which feels like momentum but is really just the model guessing

 Think out loud during this phase.
 Tell the interviewer what you're doing.
 Something like "I'm going to take a couple minutes to read through this and make sure I understand the requirements before I start."
 It signals confidence and keeps them engaged, the same way you would in a traditional coding interview.